The test patch series

 The Fastest Way to Grow Grass from Seed

-In this video (our very first test patch video) we killed off part of a field and tested which material grows grass seed fastest:
+In this video (our very first test patch video filmed over several months), we killed off part of a field and tested which material grows grass seed fastest.
+Everyone has an opinion on this, but we wanted actual data.

 - Plastering/sharp sand